Chocobozzz/PeerTube/README.md

     $ npm run dev:server

+The server (with the client) will listen on `localhost:9000`.

 To develop on the client side (client files are automatically compiled when we modify them):

     $ npm run dev:client

+The API will listen on `localhost:9000` and the frontend on `localhost:3000` (with hot module replacement, you don't need to refresh the web browser).

 **Username**: *root* <br/>
 **Password**: *test*